Code-Institute-Submissions/Memory-Game-64/README.md

 6. The page is then given a site URL which you will see above the source section, it will look like the following:
 <img src="assets/images/Deployed.png">

+*Cloning the GitHub Repository*

+Cloning your repository will allow you to download a local version of the repository to be worked on.
+Cloning can also be a great way to backup your work.

+1. Find the relevant GitHub repository
+2. Press the arrow on the Code button
+3. Copy the link that is shown in the drop-down
+4. Now open Gitpod & select the directory location where you would like the clone created
+5. In the terminal type 'git clone' & then paste the link you copied in GitHub
+6. Press enter and your local clone will be created.

 ------
 ## Credits